 Medical management

-The medical team monitor nutrient levels and treat any complications which arise, as well as review the ratio of enteral nutrition to parenteral nutrition according to the child’s progress.Â
+The medical team monitors nutrient levels, treats any complications that arise, and reviews the ratio of enteral to parenteral nutrition based on the child’s progress.

 Surgical intervention